jigglycrumb/what-would-a-pirate-do/README.md

 # What would a pirate do?

-Imagine this everyday situation: You’re in need of a decision and ask yourself: What would a pirate do?

-No worries matey, here comes the solution - just spin the wheel and find out!
+Spin the wheel and find out!

 https://whatwouldapiratedo.info